-An eight point dull grading system has been established by the IADC to enable drillers and bit manufacturers to evaluate the performance of a drill bit.
-This eight point system is described below and is used on both tricones and fixed cutter bits but does not apply to drag bits:
+In addition to the IADC Classification system, the IADC (International Association of Drilling Contractors) developed an eight-point dull grading system to enable drillers and bit manufacturers to evaluate a drill bit’s performance.
+This eight-point system is described below and is used to assess bit damage on both tricones and fixed cutter bits.
+It does not apply to drag bits.

-2. Outer Cutting Structure – Outer cutting structure wear is also denoted by a number ranging from 0 to 8 with 0 being no wear and 8 being total wear.
+2. Outer Cutting Structure—Wear in the outer cutting structure is also denoted by a number ranging from 0 to 8, with 0 being no wear and 8 being total wear.

 Steel Tooth Bits